simonescaccia/IoTProject/Design.md

 Our infrastructure is composed of:

+* ESP32 MCU
-* ESP32 MCU with LoRa support for peer and cloud communication
+* LoRa support for peer and cloud communication
 * Water flow sensor
 * Led & Buzzer
 * Cloud system (AWS) to collect and store data